shouryan01/weekability/README.md

 Of course, since this is open-source, feel free to fork and add a [Plaid](https://plaid.com/) integration to do this automatically.
 I will add instructions on how to do this soon.

 # Development

+## Set database path
+The SQLite database will be stored in your system’s application data directory:

+    Windows: C:\Users\<Username>\AppData\Roaming\com.weekability.app

+    macOS: ~/Library/Application Support/com.weekability.app

+    Linux: ~/.local/share/com.weekability.app

+Set `DATABASE_URL` to one of the above depending on your system.

 ## Starting the app

 1. `bun i`